sajivapradhan/AEM-training-6.2/docs/remove_auto_generated_code_from_perficient_digital_project.md

  ```

 7. Run ```mvn clean``` to clean your project.
-8. Your directory structure should resemble the following:
+8. Your directory listing should resemble the following:

   ```
   ./core